brergsec/home-lab-wazuh-siem/docs/setup-guide.md

 | 1514    | TCP      | Agent to Manager communication |
 | 1515    | TCP      | Agent enrollment               |
 | 22      | TCP      | SSH access                     |

 ⚠️**note:** I only allowed port 22 because i'm using SSH.

+⚠️ Note: SSH is unrestricted by source IP.
+Acceptable in a Host-Only environment — restrict to ufw allow from <HOST_IP> to any port 22 if the network adapter is ever changed to Bridged.

 **Result:** Firewall active.
 All ports not listed above are blocked by default.
 Dashboard and agent communication confirmed working after UFW activation.